How to Completely Delete All Your Google Activity

 Launching the Google Chrome browser from your PC.
 Ensure that you are logged into your Google account and follow these steps:

-Click History from the menu (and History again from the additional menu).
+- Click on the More icon (three vertical dots) and select History > History.
 PC users can type the keyboard shortcut (Ctrl + H).
 Mac users can type CMD + Y to open History.

-Once the boxes you want to delete have been checked, click Clear browsing data.
+- Once the boxes you want to delete have been checked, click Clear data.

 How to Delete Your Google Activity